cvs-health/testaro/README.md

 ##### Command sequence

-The first two commands have the types `launch` and `url`, respectively, as shown in the example above.
+The first two commands in any script have the types `launch` and `url`, respectively, as shown in the example above.
 They launch a browser and then use it to visit a URL.
 For example:

 ```json
 {